Truc034/carbon_emission_analysis/README.md

 => More luxury or heavy models have higher emissions due to materials and production complexity.
 + Industrial Infrastructure: The retaining wall structure with steel sheet piles also ranks high, energy-intensive to produce.
 => Heavy construction materials are major emission contributors.
-* General Trend: Heavy industrial products > Vehicles > Light infrastructure or components in terms of PCF.

 ### 3.2 What are the industry groups of these products?
 ```sql